 Defining Roles, Relationships and Responsibilities in a Christian Marriage

-One of the many topics discussed in a Christian premarital counseling program is defining the success formula which God has given for a family – a blueprint which is based on roles, relationships and responsibilities.
+One of the many topics discussed in a Christian premarital counseling session is defining the success formula which God has given for a family – a blueprint which is based on roles, relationships and responsibilities.
 This does not mean that you always must adhere rigidly to your prescribed role, but it gives a sense of stability and security to the relationship to know what is expected of you.

 Another major role to define are the day-to-day responsibilities.
 Will one or both spouses work outside the home?
 Who will hold primary responsibility for childcare, house maintenance, running errands, etc.?
 Will spouses consult each other before they make a major time commitment (such as a weekly dinner with friends)?